Updated April 2026

 Increase your voluntary excess

 A higher excess can reduce your annual premium.
-Many prestige vehicle owners are comfortable absorbing the first $2,000 - $5,000 of a claim.
+Many prestige vehicle owners are comfortable absorbing the first $2,000 to $5,000 of a claim.

 2